 For my master’s project, I conducted a mixed-methods study of the motivations and barriers institutions face as they develop blended and online learning programs.
 This work stemmed in part from a project I completed while serving as a Senior Research Associate at the Searle Center for Advancing Learning and Teaching at Northwestern, where I conducted a major needs-assessment for the School of Professional Studies (SPS) aimed at evaluating and improving the professional development and support of faculty teaching in several fully online master’s programs.

-Or you can read the complete project: Developing Online and Blended Courses in Scientific, Technical and Professional Programs.
+You can read the complete project here: Developing Online and Blended Courses in Scientific, Technical and Professional Programs.

 Other Courses and Projects Completed